JoeJoeMango/SM_Voice-Test/README.md

 5. then start an https tunnle with [ngrok](https://ngrok.com/)

-6. and use that as the temporaty dev server for the fufillment address
+6. and use that as the temporaty dev server for the fufillment address in dialogflow